 Before Cancer Treatment

 It’s important to start eating healthy and nourishing your body before you even begin treatment.
 Proper nutrition will help keep your mind and body strong through your treatment.
 During this time, it’s good to make plans for meals that you can have during treatment.
 Fill your fridge with foods that require little to no preparation/cooking.
 Foods such as fruit, nuts, yogurt, and veggies are great choices.
 Another great option is to prepare meals to freeze so they can easily be reheated at times you have less energy.
+Here are some of our dietitian-approved, cooked and photographed recipes to inspire you to eat before and during chemo and radiation.

 During Cancer Treatment